Raxen001/raxen001.github.io/content/_index.md

 ---
 # Hello World,

-## I am RITHESH
+## I am Raxen

-Who I am is what I wished to be, who I will be is what I am fighting for
+Welcome to my humble site.

 ### About me:

-I suck at writing about myself so heres a list of all the stuff i like, Video Games, Music, Books(detective novels and fictional; been reading phiolosphy recently) and F1
+Just a guy with multiple hobbies.
+I like books and manga.
+I follow F1.
+I spend my free time on Sim-racing or gaming.
+Recently I have been trying to get back into playing piano.

+### Why does this site exist ?

+This site exists purely to express my thoughts, ideas and emotions uncensored.
+Moreover I always wanted to become a writer if I failed as an Engineer.

-### How i live my life ?
+### Few of my favourites quotes

-Well people tend to regret the decisions they make but i don't want to do that.
-Gonna live each day like its your last.

-### Quotes i live by\.\.\.

-> Whatever happens happens\.\.\.

 > C'est La Vie

 > Memento Mori

+> Whatever happens happens\.\.\.